AdonisEnProvence/Turing/README.md

 [Open the visualizer →](https://turing.adonisenprovence.com/)

-The visualizer will request machine execution to our server, whom will send back the executed machine.
+The visualizer will request machine execution to our server, which will send back the executed machine.
 The client will interpret the resulting data and display it using human understandable animations.
 From the client machine player you can find several controls: